 Plan ways to help children develop specific skills through project work.

-- Look for ways to address a child’s IFSP goals through project work.
+- Look for ways to address a child’s specially designed goals through project work.
 For example, making field sketches of trees might help two or three children work on improving their pencil grip.

-Consider how the project might support children’s social competence.
+Consider how the project might support children’s social competence and enhance their curiosity as learners.

 - Plan some ways to invite a shy child into class discussions.